 · Safety issues for which there is not an applicable ATOS element or DCT question;

-· Safety issues for an air carrier to which the inspector is not assigned;
+· Safety issues for an air carrier to which the ASI is not assigned;

 · Specific inspection events as directed by a handbook or other national directives;